Military Science (Army ROTC)

 - Army Corps of Engineer Internships – Cadets will typically work in USACE district, battalion or brigade command equivalent (usually in a resident construction office) working on civil, mechanical, electrical, or environmental engineering projects.
 Districts are located all across the U.S. (36 Districts), and OCONUS (5 Districts).
 Projects support U.S. Army or Air Force installations (military construction) or state and local communities (civil works-dams, levees, navigation, etc.).
 Cadets may perform engineering functions such as design, project management, project engineer, construction representative (quality assurance), GIS, and more.

 There is a special two-year program for community and junior college graduates and students at Missouri S&T who have not taken part in Army ROTC during their first two college years.
 Students can enter this program and qualify for the advanced course by successfully completing a four-week Leader’s Training Course (LTC), for which they receive pay.
-The LTC replaces and is the equivalent to the basic course (the first two years of the regular four-year ROTC program).
+LTC replaces and is the equivalent to the basic course (the first two years of the regular four-year ROTC program).

 Army ROTC offers scholarships for four, three and two years.
 Most four-year scholarships are awarded on a nationwide competitive basis to U.S. citizens who will be entering college as freshmen.
 Four-year scholarship applications are available from June 1 to January 10 of the High School senior year.
 Four-year scholarship applications can be obtained by applying online at http://goarmy.com/rotc.

 All ROTC scholarships pay full college tuition and mandatory educational fees, plus $1,200 per year for miscellaneous fees, textbooks, supplies, and equipment.
 Each scholarship also provides a subsistence allowance of up to $5,000 each year the scholarship is in effect.
-All students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology will receive an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.
+Selected students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology will receive an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.

 Four-year scholarship recipients incur a military obligation at the beginning of their sophomore year.
 Three and two-year scholarship recipients incur an obligation concurrently with the commencement of their scholarship benefits.
 After commissioning and graduation, Army ROTC scholarship recipients serve in the military.
 The eight year service obligation can be done in the Active Army, Army National Guard, or Army Reserve.